-Here are some highlights in the College's history:
+Here are some highlights in the history of the College of Environmental Design:

 1938: Voorhis School for Boys, San Dimas becomes southern campus of California State Polytechnic School of San Luis Obispo.
 School name is Cal Poly-Voorhis Unit.